KennyGScott/angular-auto-modules/README.md

 # angular-auto-modules
 generates a module for each component recursively given a base directory.
+No, you don't need, and probably shouldn't have a module for every component, but when you need a lot of them, this is just way easier than using CLI.

 ## Usage